Bisimilarity in fresh-register automata: Introduction

 Further, if registers are additionally required to be filled $(SF)$, we can exhibit very compact representations of the relevant bisimulation relations.
 The fact that permutation groups have small generating sets \cite{MN87} allows us then to design a representation for symbolic bisimulations that is at most polynomial in size.
 Furthermore, by exploiting polynomial-time membership testing for permutation groups given in terms of their generators \cite{FHL80}, we show that such a representation can be guessed and verified by a nondeterministic Turing machine in polynomial time.

 Finally, we consider bisimilarity for visibly pushdown register automata ($\text{VPDRA}$) under the $SF$ register discipline, and we show that the problem here is already undecidable.
 Since VPDRA($SF$) are a particularly weak variant, this result implies undecidability for all PDRA considered in \cite{MRT14}.
-In contrast, for finite alphabets, bisimilarity of pushdown automata is known to be decidable~\cite{Sen05} but non-elementary~\cite{BGKM13} and, in the visibly pushdown case, EXPTIME-complete\,\cite{Sr06}.
+In contrast, for finite alphabets, (strong) bisimilarity of pushdown automata is known to be decidable~\cite{Sen05} but non-elementary~\cite{BGKM13}, \us{with ACKERMANN being the best upper bound~\cite{JS19}}.
+In the visibly pushdown case, the problem is EXPTIME-complete\,\cite{Sr06}.

 \paragraph{Related Work} The complexity of bisimilarity problems has been studied extensively in the finite-alphabet setting and the current state of the art for infinite-state systems is summarised nicely in \cite{Srba08}.
 Recent papers concerning the complexity of decision problems for register automata have, until now, not considered bisimulation equivalence.
 However, there are several related complexity results in the concurrency literature.